MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/us-year-end.md

 11. Choose OK to save your changes and return to the Attendance Setup window.

 12. Choose OK again to save the settings in the Attendance Setup window.

+It is always best practice when you go to run payroll or an HR accrual for the new year that the Dynamics GP user date is also in the new year, so the system knows what year you are running the payroll process for.

 ### Deleting information for inactive employees